Isostasy with Love: I Elastic equilibrium: Elastic isostasy

 The second equality can be checked by substituting $\alpha_{sing}$ from Eq.~(\ref{alphaSing}).
 As expected, the singular values of the isostatic family parameters $\alpha$ and $\beta$ are related by Eq.~(\ref{alphabetaRelation}).
 I checked numerically that $\beta_{sing}$ is strictly positive for physically reasonable values of the interior parameters (i.e.\ $0<\xi_{s1}<\xi_{o1}\leq1$; note that $\beta_{sing}=0$ if $\xi_{s1}=\xi_{o1}$).
 Thus, $\beta_{sing}$ does not pose a problem for the minimum stress isostatic family, for which $\beta\leq0$.

-Using the mapping between $\alpha$ and $\beta$, the isostatic ratios in minimum stress/energy isostasy can be computed from those for zero deflection isostasy, for which an analytical solution exists for an incompressible body made of three homogeneous layers:
+Using the mapping between $\alpha$ and $\beta$, the isostatic ratios in minimum stress/energy isostasy can be computed from those for zero deflection isostasy, for which an analytical solution exists if the body is made of three incompressible homogeneous layers:

 where